-- 1. There will be no independent radio transmission on sanctioning body's radio frequency. - Unless otherwise stated, radio communication between crew and driver not allowed while driver is on the course.
+- 1. There will be no independent radio transmission on sanctioning body's radio frequency. - 2.
+Unless otherwise stated, radio communication between crew and driver not allowed while driver is on the course.
 Drivers will always use an operational race-ceiver during competition.
-Race Ceiver communication from the race control official has the same authority as the race director and shall not be challenged.
+Race Ceiver communication from the race control official has the same authority as the race director and shall not be challenged. - 3.
+A spare race-ceiver and race-ceiver components are the only items that are allowed to be carried on the driver's person.
+NO TOOLS OR PARTS TO BE CARRIED ON SLED OR DRIVER AT ANY TIME.